AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 These assumptions *are* true in lots of cases (arguably in all cases up to now).
 Do they need to be?

 NB: I call them *assumptions*; some people will likely (and rightly) take issue with that and call them *conclusions* instead.
-For our purposes there isn't really a difference; I include them here so that I can later show you under which conditions they are all false.
+For our purposes there isn't really a difference; I include them here so that I can later show you conditions under which they are all false.

 ## Conjecture: A Principle of Scaling

-A scalable system *can* have components with complexities worse than $O(c)$ *provided* that those components are not bottlenecks.
-As long as there is excess capacity in those components, the system can still scale.
+A scalable system *can* have components with complexities worse than $O(c)$ *if and only if* those components are not *bottlenecks*.
+As long as there is *excess capacity* in those components, the system can still scale.

-\todo{include this?}